 Land and Water Conservation Department

-The Winnebago County Land and Water Conservation Department is dedicated to providing a full range of professional services in the planning, design, and implementation of programs and projects that PROTECT, RESTORE and SUSTAIN the natural resources of Winnebago County.
+The Winnebago County Land and Water Conservation Department (LWCD) is dedicated to providing a full range of professional services in the planning, design, and implementation of programs and projects that PROTECT, RESTORE and SUSTAIN the natural resources of Winnebago County.

 • Land management planning and project design for individual landowners.
 This includes lands that are being cropped, tree planting, upland wildlife habitat development, wetland restorations, etc.